-Python for Loop
+The Python for Loop

 Basic Syntax

-for item in sequence:
+for variable_name in iterable:

-Example: Iterating Over a List
+Iterating Over a List

-for name in names:
+for fruit in fruits:

 Output:

-Syntax of range():
+Syntax of range()

 Examples with range()

-Example 1: Simple Range
+Example 1: Simple Repetition

 Output: